TPs-ESIR-S9/PcapFileAnalysis/README.md

 <h1>ESIR-S9 - AI Project : Network Pcap File Analysis</h1>
 <b>Yazid BENJAMAA <a href="https://github.com/Xacone">(@Xacone)</a> & Thomas DELAPART <a href="https://github.com/Thomega35">(@Thomega35)</a></b>
+<br><br>
 The project's purpose is to predict wether a network activiy is malicious or not, this classification is achieved by analysis each packet content and context in a network capture file (pcap) and then returning a brief of the attacks that were detected.
-We build a wep app that allows to visualiaze
+<br><br>We also built a little Flask web app which has Google Colab as a backend that allows to visualiaze classification results, more details below.

 <h3>Model and input format</h3>